jbottelb/crypto/README.md

 ### Status
- - Currently in clean up to fix code base
+ - Rewriting flies to be in a professional setup.
+ - Moving the Full Node to be an object, as it prbably should have been all along